sumansam9099/Banking-Management-System/README.md

 # 15. Display the average account balance per account type.
     select account_type ,avg(current_balance) as avg_balance from account group by account_type;

+# CONCLUSION
+The Banking Management System demonstrates fundamental banking operations using MySQL, providing a practical approach to managing customers, accounts, and transactions.
+It emphasizes database design, relational integrity, and the use of stored procedures for automation.
+While it is suitable for learning and small-scale simulations, it highlights the importance of accuracy, transparency, and structured data management in real-world banking.
+This project serves as a solid foundation for building more advanced banking applications with enhanced security, scalability, and user interfaces.